5.13. Dependency Tracking

 When you create complex database structures involving many tables with foreign key constraints, views, triggers, functions, etc. you implicitly create a net of dependencies between the objects.
 For instance, a table with a foreign key constraint depends on the table it references.

 To ensure the integrity of the entire database structure, PostgreSQL makes sure that you cannot drop objects that other objects still depend on.
-For example, attempting to drop the products table we had considered in Section 5.3.5 , with the orders table depending on it, would result in an error message such as this:
+For example, attempting to drop the products table we considered in Section 5.3.5 , with the orders table depending on it, would result in an error message like this:

-DROP TABLE products; NOTICE: constraint orders_product_no_fkey on table orders depends on table products ERROR: cannot drop table products because other objects depend on it HINT: Use DROP ...
+DROP TABLE products; ERROR: cannot drop table products because other objects depend on it DETAIL: constraint orders_product_no_fkey on table orders depends on table products HINT: Use DROP ...
 CASCADE to drop the dependent objects too.

 The error message contains a useful hint: if you do not want to bother deleting all the dependent objects individually, you can run: